sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

   published: false
 ```

-Then run the `src campaign apply` command again.
+Then run the `src campaign preview` command again, or `src campaign apply` to immediately publish the changesets.

 In the Sourcegraph web UI you'll see a progress indicator for the changesets that are being published.
 Any errors will be shown, and you can retry publishing after you've resolved the problem by running `src campaign apply` again.
 You don't need to worry about it creating multiple branches or pull requests when you retry, because it uses the same branch name.